project-forth-works/project-forth-works/Algorithms/CRC-generation/README.md

 It is also good to realize that there are many, many, many different CRC-standards.
 They all have the same principle but differ in details.
 This is all not that relevant when using it for yourself, but finding the correct version for existing protocol is not always easy.
 For an example see the CRC16 for NRF24.

+The start-value is critical: start with 0xFFFF and you have the CCITT version of CRC-16, start with 0x0000 and you have the CRC-a6 as used in the XMODEM data-transfer protocol.

 ### Pseudo code
 ```